Burak Kapacak

-Burak Kapacak (born 8 December 1999) is a Turkish professional footballer who plays as a left wing for Turkish club Fatih Karagümrük on loan from Fenerbahçe.
+Burak Kapacak (born 8 December 1999) is a Turkish professional footballer who plays as a winger on loan for Turkish club Kayserispor.

 Professional career

 A youth product of Bursaspor, Burak signed his first professional contract on 26 March 2018.
 Kapacak made his professional debut for Bursaspor in a 1-0 Süper Lig loss to Gençlerbirliği S.K. on 18 May 2018.

 Fenerbahçe

-On 6 August 2021, Fenerbahce announced that they have signed an agreement with Kapacak.
+On 6 August 2021, Fenerbahçe announced that they had signed an agreement with Kapacak.

+Kayserispor

+In August 2025 the player moved on loan to Central Anatolian side Kayserispor.